rjbautis/dockstore/_docs/getting-started-with-docker.md

 ![Release in Github](/assets/images/docs/previous_release.png)

-Really, you could use whatever you want for the tag but, practically, you want this to match what Quay.io will use, aka your next release, so that's what I'm doing here.
+Really, you could use whatever you want for the tag.
+Practically, you want this to match what Quay.io will use, aka your next release, so that's what I'm doing here.
 The tool should build normally and should exit without errors.
 You should see something like:

 ```
 Successfully built 01a7ccf55063